yroJJory/rollaball/README.md

 ## Project notes

 This was last built using [Unity 5.0.2](http://unity3d.com/get-unity/download/archive "Unity Downloads") and includes Fabric 2.2.2.
-If you want to use this with Unity 4.x, a different build of Fabric needs to be obtained from the [Tazman Audio website](http://tazman-audio.co.uk/#!downloads/c16et "Fabric Downloads")
+If you want to use this with Unity 4.x, a different build of Fabric needs to be obtained from the [Tazman Audio website](http://tazman-audio.co.uk/#!downloads/c16et "Fabric Downloads").
+There is a branch in this repository for Unity 4.6.4, if you are working in Unity 4.x.